Checking Financial Aid Records

 If the student (or Parent in the case of PLUS Loan) is required to return a portion or all of the loan proceeds, the calculated amount would not have to be returned through this calculation, but be repaid according to the loan’s terms.

 If a student qualifies for federal aid that has not yet disbursed and less aid is disbursed than earned, the student may receive a late disbursement for the difference.

-When a student that has begun attendance fails to earn a passing grade (has a zero GPA) at the end of the semester or term, Marshall University, for federal student aid purposes, may have to assume that the student has unofficially withdrawn or dropped out.
+When a student that has begun attendance fails to earn a passing grade (has a zero GPA) at the end of the semester, Marshall University for federal student aid purposes must assume that the student has unofficially withdrawn or dropped